insure logo

 Crashed your car?
 Bummer.
 Even worse is getting a call from your car insurance company saying it’s a total loss and should go to the junkyard.

-In this guide, we’ll explore everything you need to know about keeping your totaled car, helping you make an informed decision that aligns with your needs and circumstances.
+In this guide, we’ll cover everything you need to know to make an informed decision about whether to keep your totaled car.

 Key Takeaways